jar/c-ray-1.1-coprthr2/README.md

 ## Usage
 ```
-Usage:
     compile:  just type 'make'.
 ...with SDL:  'USESDL=1 make'
         run:  ./c-ray-mt
     options:   -t <num>   how many threads to use (default: 1)
                -s WxH     where W is the width and H the height of the image
                -r <rays>  shoot <rays> rays per pixel (antialiasing)
                -i <file>  read from <file> instead of stdin
                -o <file>  write to <file> instead of stdout
                -h         help
 ```
 Alternatively, the following syntax for scene input and image output are equivalent: